datamol-io/molfeat/docs/migration.md

 calculator and optional dependencies are available.
 Re-save important models after validating them in 1.x so future environments record the current package metadata.

+## CI portability

+The dependency-light core suite runs on Linux x86-64, Windows x86-64, macOS Apple Silicon and macOS Intel.
+Published-model and PyG integrations have a separate Linux lane because they download external artifacts or depend on framework-specific binary wheels.
+Platform-neutral adapters and imports remain covered by the four-platform core matrix.